2025-26 Ski Season Progress Report

 2+ feet fell in early December but less than a foot since, so open terrain is nearly all on manmade.
 Snowmaking progress has been gradual due

 to warm December temperatures.
-There is the least open terrain at New Year's since 1980-81.
-Avoid before February at least.
+There was the least open terrain at New Year's since 1980-81.
+Early January snowfall was 3 feet at Steamboat

+but only 1.5 feet elsewhere.
+Half or less of terrain is open on base depths under 30 inches.
+Avoid for another month.

 |